Table of Contents

 - Converting to INR for Clarity: Ensure you present the required amounts in both AUD and INR for your records and any conversions needed.

-English Language Requirements for the Australian Student Visa Subclass 500
+English Language Requirements For The Australian Student Visa Subclass 500

 1. Accepted English Proficiency Tests